guansen1/RTEP_Project/README.md

 - Contribution:
   - 1. Implementation of the telegram part, which delivers messages to users via telegram;
   - 2. Support to implement keyboard module;

+**Bo Liu**
+- Student number: 3016464L
+- Contribution:
+  - 1. Implementation of the temperature and humidity sensor section to detect the temperature and humidity of the environment;
+  - 2. Test code for the unit test section and the actual test;